Wüstenrot Tower

 Wüstenrot Tower is the tallest habitable building of Ludwigsburg and also one of the tallest high-rise buildings in Stuttgart area.
 It has 6 elevators with a capacity of 11 persons each and a freight elevator, which carries up to 1950 kilograms.
 Wüstenrot Tower is a modern landmark of Ludwigsburg and by its site at the southern edge of Ludwigsburg far visible.

+Wüstenrot moved out of the building in 2023 to new offices in Kornwestheim.
+The surrounding area is planned to be redeveloped into a mixed-use development, with the former office tower to be renovated and used for housing.